-Summer is almost here!
 One of my favorite things about summer is the recipes it inspires with the bounty of fresh fruits that Mother Nature provides.
+So, I’d like to share some great summer recipes that take advantage of that bounty.

 These nutritionally dense summer recipes can be made in under five minutes with just a few ingredients.
 The first two recipes are delicious and will please even the pickiest kid or adult.
 The third is a skincare recipe to pamper and refresh your tired winter skin.